 Published: 24 April 2014

-The Global Food Safety Initiative is an industry-driven initiative providing thought leadership and guidance on food safety management system controls necessary to assure the safety of the food supply chain.
-This work is advanced through collaboration between the world's leading food safety experts from retail, manufacturing and food service companies, as well as international organisations, governments, academia and service providers to the global food industry.
-They meet together at Technical Working Group and Stakeholder meetings, conferences and regional events to share knowledge and promote a harmonized approach to managing food safety across the industry.
-GFSI is managed by the Consumer Goods Forum (CGF), a global, parity-based industry network, driven by its members.
+The Global Food Safety Initiative (GFSI) is an industry-driven initiative providing thought leadership and guidance on food safety management systems necessary for safety along the supply chain.
+This work is accomplished through collaboration between the world's leading food safety experts from retail, manufacturing and food service companies, as well as international organisations, governments, academia and service providers to the global food industry.
+They meet together at technical working group and stakeholder meetings, conferences and regional events to share knowledge and promote a harmonized approach to managing food safety across the industry.
+GFSI is facilitated by The Consumer Goods Forum (CGF), a global, parity-based industry network, driven by its members.

 Safe food for consumers everywhere.

 Provide continuous improvement in food safety management systems to ensure confidence in the delivery of safe food to consumers worldwide.

 - Reduce food safety risks by delivering equivalence and convergence between effective food safety management systems

 - Manage cost in the global food system by eliminating redundancy and improving operational efficiency